 Data quality assessment

 So, why should NIPN review the data quality of these datasets ?

-- What is the study design?
+- What was the study design?

-- How has the data been collected?
+- How were the data collected?

 - What data quality process has been effectively followed?